gerritdaniels/ctrl/readme.md

 int main(void)
 {
     SimpleClass obj;

     long length = 0;
-    char* data = ctrl::serialize(obj, length);
+    char* data = ctrl::toBinary(obj, length);
-    SimpleClass* ptr = ctrl::deserialize<SimpleClass>(data, length);
+    SimpleClass* ptr = ctrl::fromBinary<SimpleClass>(data, length);
     delete ptr;
     delete[] data;

+    std::string str = ctrl::toXml(obj);
+    ptr = ctrl::fromXml<SimpleClass>(str);
+    delete ptr;
 }
 ```

-As you can see the serialize function takes a const reference to the object and a reference to a long as input
+As you can see the toBinary function takes a const reference to the object and a reference to a long as input
 parameters.
 This long is filled in to give the length of the serialized data.
-The deserialize function returns a
+The fromBinary function returns a
 pointer to an on heap allocated object.
 It's up to you to do the memory management of this object.
 If the amount of
-data that is consumed by deserialize doesn't match the length that is passed in, an exception is thrown.
+data that is consumed by fromBinary doesn't match the length that is passed in, an exception is thrown.

+The toXml function takes a const reference to the object and opionally a boolean indicating that pretty printing should
+be used.
+The fromXml function takes the a const string reference as argument and again returns an on heap allocated
+object.

 You can also use composition.